rcy0228/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M07_Integrating_Azure_Key_Vault_with_Azure_DevOps.md

 1. Under **Organization Settings** select **Billing** and click on **Change billing** button to open Change billing pane.

 1. In the **Change billing** pane, select **Remove billing** setting and click on Save.

+#### Review

+In this lab, you integrated Azure Key Vault with an Azure DevOps pipeline by using the following steps:

+- created an Azure Key vault to store a MySQL server password as a secret.
+- created an Azure service principal to provide access to secrets in the Azure Key vault.
+- configured permissions to allow the service principal to read the secret.
+- configured pipeline to retrieve the password from the Azure Key vault and pass it on to subsequent tasks.